miekg/gitopper/README.md

 If the target directories for the bind mounts don't exist they will not (yet) be created.
 This is now also a fatal error.

+## Quickstart

+- Install grafana OSS version from the their website (just using this as a test case, nothing special here)
+- `mkdir /etc/grafana` and `mkdir -p /var/lib/grafana/dashboards` (see above)
+- Compile the gitopper binary: `go build`
+- Start as root: `sudo ./gitopper -c config`

+And things should work then.
+I.e. in /etc/grafana you should see the contant of the *miekg/blah-origin* repository.

+The checked out git repo in /tmp/grafana1/grafana-server should _only_ contain the grafana directory thanks to the sparse checkout.
+Changes made to the `crap` subdir in that repo do not trigger a grafana restart (not even sure grafana actually needs this).

 ## Config file

 ~~~ toml